mvrdevelopment/spec/mvr-spec.md

 # Communication Format Definition
+## General

-MVR communication shall support the direct or live exchange of adjusted information.
+The MVR communication format - MVR-xchange - shall support the exchange of adjusted information without the need of an exteranl tranport device like a USB-stick.
 The process remains the same as offline editing and then exporting an MVR file.
-With every export of MVR the information shall be either stored into an MVR file as specified or be updated live in the local network.
+Depending on the setup it needs to be possible to have multiple "MVR-groups" in the same local are network.
+For the user the process shall be seamless and function the same way as exporting to a file folder or USB-stick.
+With every export of MVR the information shall be stored into an MVR file as specified and be updated in the local network.
 Once one device has requested an MVR updated all other devices need to accept the data, compare with the current status before another export can be distributed in the network.
 This serial update process avoids multiple different versions at the same time.
-In general conflicting data needs to be resolved by the users.
+In general conflicting data needs to be resolved by the users as of today.

+Possibly user-stories are explainer further below...

 The protocol for communication is "RFC 6455 — The WebSocket Protocol".
 The protocoll for discovery is "RFC 6762 Multicast DNS".